Check out these freelance writing sites for women looking for work-from-home opportunities.

 It’s the old-fashioned homemaker-breadwinner model wrapped in a veneer of gender equality.

 This also adversely affects the mother’s career graph.
 Due to the law, companies hesitate to hire women of a certain age to avoid the responsibility of giving an employee extended paid leave.
 With women now contributing to 36% of India’s GDP and this number steadily rising, it is an unfair penalisation.

-Women already face a lot more hurdles than men at the workplace, and paternity leave would help reducing discrimination against hiring women of child-bearing age.
+Women already face a lot more hurdles than men in the workplace, and paternity leave would help to reduce discrimination against hiring women of child-bearing age.

 Currently, India has no legal provision for paternity leave, unless the Paternity Benefit Bill introduced in Lok Sabha in 2017 is passed.
 Until then, fathers can ask for a mere 15 days leave provision.
 This is just a drop in the ocean, more formality than function.

 A handful of International private sector organisations that prioritise the welfare of their employees have started offering fathers paternity leave.
 UNICEF recently increased its paid paternity leave from 4 weeks to 16 weeks worldwide.
 Facebook and Deloitte offer 17 weeks and 16 weeks, respectively.
 Microsoft too has made it compulsory for their contractors to offer 12 weeks of paid paternity leave.

 These form a great pathway that we can learn from.
 Paid paternity leaves should begin at 10–12 weeks.
 This period will help the mother recover from delivery.
 Flexible leave arrangements are also catching up in cases where parents unwilling to stop work completely.